 The median PFS and median OS between gemcitabine monotherapy and combination therapies

 The data of median PFS and OS in every study were extracted and assessed by a paired t-test.
 The results showed that only gemcitabine plus fluoropyrimidine significantly increased the median PFS (3.480 vs 4.520; P = 0.045) and median OS (6.950 vs 7.840; P = 0.038).
-Data are shown in Figure .
+Data are shown in Figure 9.

 Figure 9 Median progression-free survival and overall survival between gem-monotherapy and combination therapy.

-The funnel plots are shown in Figure .
+The funnel plots are shown in Figure 10.
 There was no obvious publication bias found in the analysis.

 Pancreatic cancer is a devastating disease with a dismal prognosis.
 Most of patients present with locally advanced or metastatic disease and are thus not candidates for surgical resection, thereby having to rely on palliative chemotherapy as the only treatment option.
 In this situation, the goals of chemotherapy should be to control tumor progression, decrease toxicity, and improve the survival rate.
 At present, gemcitabine monotherapy remains the standard treatment for patients with locally advanced or metastatic pancreatic cancer, but its efficacy is unsatisfactory.
 During the last decade, several randomized controlled clinical trials have evaluated gemcitabine in combination with various agents in an attempt to improve the prognosis of pancreatic cancer.
 The aim of this meta-analysis was to compare the therapeutic efficacy of gemcitabine-based combination treatments with gemcitabine alone in patients with locally advanced or metastatic pancreatic cancer.
 The results of this study showed that various combination therapies overall did not provide any major benefit compared with gemcitabine monotherapy.